mashgreat2/hangman_game_python_c_plus_plus/README.md

 4. I also created a Python script to generate `random_words.dat`, which contains a list of 7938 words, so that we could easily pick a random number C++ and choose the word at that index from the `random_words.dat` file.
+5. I also setup a unit test file `tests.py` so that we could systematically check the C++ and Python code functionality.